Stephen Anderson (American football)

-Stephen Todd Anderson Jr. (born January 30, 1993) is an American football tight end for the Arizona Cardinals of the National Football League (NFL).
+Stephen Todd Anderson Jr. (born January 30, 1993) is an American former professional football tight end.
 He played college football at California and signed with the Houston Texans as an undrafted free agent in 2016.
 He has also played for the New England Patriots and the Los Angeles Chargers.

-Early years
+Early life

 Anderson attended and played high school football for Piedmont Hills High School.

 He graduated from Piedmont Hills in 2011 and attended the University of California, Berkeley.

 College career

-Anderson attended and played college football for the University of California Golden Bears from 2011–2015.
+Anderson attended and played college football for the University of California Golden Bears from 2011 to 2015.

 Anderson redshirted as a true freshman in 2011.
 As a redshirt freshman in 2012, he appeared in four games.
 In the 2013 season opener against Portland State, he had his first three career collegiate receptions for 22 yards.
 Overall, in the 2013 season, he had 14 receptions for 125 yards.
 His role in the offense expanded in 2014.
 On September 20, against Arizona, he had 43 receiving yards and his first collegiate touchdown.
 In the next game, against Colorado, he had seven receptions for 136 yards and a touchdown.
 In the next game at Washington State, he had five receptions for 95 yards.
 On October 24, in the game against Oregon at Levi's Stadium, he had 32 receiving yards and a touchdown in the loss.
 On November 1, against Oregon State, he had nine receptions for 117 yards.
 Overall, in the 2014 season, he had 46 receptions for 661 yards and five touchdowns.
 His production dropped in the 2015 season, but he remained as a presence in the offense.
 On October 10, against Utah, he had six receptions for a season-high 99 yards.
 In the 2015 season, he finished with 41 receptions for 474 yards and two touchdowns.
 Overall, he played in 37 games with 25 starts all during the last four seasons of his five campaigns with the program.
 He finished his career with 101 receptions for 1,260 yards and seven touchdowns.
-He earned both honorable mention All-Pac-12 selection of the league’s coaches and Cal’s Ken Cotton Award as the team’s Most Courageous Player as a junior and senior.
+He earned both honorable mention All-Pac-12 selection of the league's coaches and Cal's Ken Cotton Award as the team's Most Courageous Player as a junior and senior.